Goolwa, South Australia: Location and governance

-Culture
+Culture and recreation

-Every odd-numbered year, Goolwa hosts the South Australian Wooden Boat Festival.
+Every odd-numbered year, Goolwa hosts the South Australian Wooden Boat Festival (SAWBF).

 The town is a popular holiday destination and home to the PS Oscar W, a paddle steamer.

 Goolwa, along with the neighbouring towns of Middleton and Port Elliot and the city of Victor Harbor have in the 2000s enjoyed a nationally recognised "sea change" boom, with people moving there from more metropolitan areas for an improved lifestyle on the coast.
-The local councils are left with the dilemma of how to provide sufficient services for the influx of new residents, while at the same time not spoiling the character and appeal of the area that attracts newcomers.

 In March 2007, Goolwa was declared a Cittaslow by visiting Cittaslow representatives.
 Goolwa was the first non-European town to gain Cittaslow status.

 On 22 January 2010 the 4th stage of the Tour Down Under finished at Goolwa.
 As part of the event more than 8,000 cyclists, that participated in the preceding Mutual Community Challenge Tour, rode into Goolwa on the day.

+CLLMM Research Centre

+In early February 2024, the Coorong, Lower Lakes and Murray Mouth (CLLMM) Research Centre, run by the Goyder Institute for Water Research, opened, located between the Hindmarsh Island bridge and the barrage.
+The centre's focus is on studying and adapting to the effects of climate change in the region, by using both First Nations and scientific knowledge.

 Climate

-Goolwa experiences a warm-summer mediterranean climate, bordering on a cold-semi arid climate (Köppen climate classification: Csb/BSk), Trewartha: Csbl/BSbl); with warm, dry summers; mild, relatively dry springs and autumns; and mild winters with moderate precipitation.
+Goolwa has a warm-summer mediterranean climate (Köppen: Csb), with warm, dry summers and mild, wetter winters.
+There is some seasonal lag from oceanic influence, with average maxima ranging from 24.4 C in February to 15.1 C in July, and average minima fluctuating between 15.5 C in February and 7.6 C in July.
+Annual precipitation is moderately low, averaging 442.2 mm, between 144.3 precipitation days.
+Despite this, the town only has 46.3 clear days while having 181.5 cloudy days annually.
+Extreme temperatures have ranged from 43.0 C on 14 January 1996 to 0.6 C on 18 June 1998.